3Emme/super-galactic-age-calculator/README.md

       jupiterExpec: 415,
       jupiterRemain: 83,
       solarText:
-      "The average life expectancy for your demographic on Earth is 35, and you're currently 28 years old.
+      `The average life expectancy for your demographic on Earth is 35, and you're currently 28 years old.
 You've got 7 more years to go!

       On Mercury the average life expectancy for your demographic is 8, and you're currently 6 years old (in Mercury years of course).
 You've got 2 more Mercury years to go!